mosip/documentation/docs/Biometric-SDK-API-Specification.md

 # Biometric Image Record (BIR) Formats

 Biometrics data is exchanged as per formats defined in [Biometric Data Specification](Biometric-Data-Specification.md).
-The biometric data is wrapped in [CBEFF XML](CBEFF-XML.md)

 # Quality Score Object
 The quality score object will have two sections.
 One is the score section and the other is the analytics section.